flightjs/flight/README.md

 ### Debugging ([API](doc/debug_api.md))

 Flight ships with a debug module which can help you trace the sequence of event triggering and binding.
-By default console logging is turned off, but you can you can log `trigger`, `bind` and `unbind` events by means of the following console
+By default console logging is turned off, but you can you can log `trigger`, `on` and `off` events by means of the following console commands.
-commands:

-    DEBUG.events.logAll(); //log everything
-    DEBUG.events.logByAction('trigger'); //only log event triggers
-    DEBUG.events.logByName('click'); //only log events named 'click' - accepts * as wildcard DEBUG.events.logNone(); //log nothing

-If you want to log everything by default, update the following line in [tools/debug.js](https://github.com/twitter/flight/blob/master/tools/debug/debug.js)

-    var logLevel = [];

-to

-    var logLevel = 'all';

 ## Authors